 But I also love picture books that are perfect for reading around Halloween but aren’t so specifically Halloween focused that you’d feel silly reading them in April.

-Here are 18 picture books that would fit in seamlessly with your Halloween books in October and then slide comfortably back on to your regular bookshelf come November 1st!
+Here are 18 picture books that would fit in seamlessly with your Halloween book collection in October and then slide comfortably back on to your regular bookshelf come November 1st!

 18 Halloween Books You Can Read All Year Long